MP Estate Planning UK

 Responsibilities of the Trustee

-Trustees are responsible for ensuring that the trust is managed in accordance with the trust deed and relevant laws.
-This includes:
+Trustees are legally responsible for ensuring the trust is managed in accordance with the trust deed and UK law.
+In relation to the 10-year charge specifically, their responsibilities include:

-Effective management of the 10-year charge requires a deep understanding of inheritance tax rules and how they apply to the trust.
+Effective management of the 10-year charge requires a clear understanding of how the Inheritance Tax periodic charge works and how it applies to the specific trust.

 Tax Compliance